B00kn/NEWSFARM/README.md

 We selected some data from the dataset as samples, click [here](https://github.com/B00kn/NEWSFARM) to get.

 ## Download
 We split the corpus into three parts, including training, validation and test set.
 The data can be downloaded from the link [here](https://pan.baidu.com/s/1fWg-zdACqUE_DxNHRnbjNw).
-If you want to get the password, please feel free to contact with us by: zangshunan@iie.ac.cn
+The password is iie1.